OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Size-stability of structural pairwise embeddings and its advantages

-where the constants $C_3$ and $C_4$ are defined in the Appendix and depend on $\{L_\Phi^{(l)},L_\Psi^{(l)}\}_{l=1}^T$ and $(G^\tr,\mF^\tr)$, $N^\tr$. \end{restatable} Hence, as $N^\te$ gets larger, the link predictor using \twogMPNN will converge to a continuous method (\twocMPNN) that can predict links in OOD tasks (i.e., $W(X_i^\te,X_j^\te)$ is a stationary solution of \twocMPNN per \Cref{lem:stationary}).
-This convergence is observed in our empirical results.
+where the constants $C_3$ and $C_4$ are defined in the Appendix and depend on $\{\LipPhi^{(l)}(M_\tr),\LipPsi^{(l)}(M_\tr)\}_{l=1}^T$ and the distribution of $(G^\tr,\mF^\tr)$. \end{restatable} Hence, as the test graph size $N^\te$ gets larger w.r.t.\ $N^\tr$ (that is, as we intervene on the causal DAG of \Cref{fig:DAG} to change the support of the distribution of $N$ in order to obtain larger test graphs), the link predictor learned in the training data using \twogMPNN will converge to a continuous method (\twocMPNN) that can predict links in OOD tasks (i.e., $W(X_i^\te,X_j^\te)$ is a stationary solution of \twocMPNN per \Cref{lem:stationary}).
+This convergence is also observed in our empirical results.